Alice Neel

-Alice Neel (January 28, 1900 – October 13, 1984) was an American visual artist, who was known for her portraits depicting friends, family, lovers, poets, artists, and strangers.
+Alice Neel (January 28, 1900 – October 13, 1984) was an American visual artist.
+Recognized for her paintings of friends, family, lovers, poets, artists, and strangers, Neel is considered one of the greatest American portraitists of the 20th century.
+Her career spanned from the 1920s to 1980s.

 Her paintings have an expressionistic use of line and color, psychological acumen, and emotional intensity.
-Her work depicts women through a female gaze, illustrating them as being consciously aware of the objectification by men and the demoralizing effects of the male gaze.
+She pursued a career as a figurative painter during a period when abstraction was favored, and she did not begin to gain critical praise for her work until the 1960s.
 Her work contradicts and challenges the traditional and objectified nude depictions of women by her male predecessors.
-She pursued a career as a figurative painter during a period when abstraction was favored, and she did not begin to gain critical praise for her work until the 1960s.
-Neel was called "one of the greatest portrait artists of the 20th century" by Barry Walker, curator of modern and contemporary art at the Museum of Fine Arts, Houston, which organized a retrospective of her work in 2010.
+This is done by depicting women through a female gaze, illustrating them as being consciously aware of the objectification by men and the demoralizing effects of the male gaze.

 Life and work

 Early life

 Alice Neel was born on January 28, 1900, in Merion Square, Pennsylvania.
 Her father was George Washington Neel, an accountant for the Pennsylvania Railroad, and her mother was Alice Concross Hartley Neel.
 In mid-1900 her family moved to the rural town of Colwyn, Pennsylvania.
 Young Alice was the fourth of five children with three brothers and a sister.
 Her siblings were named Hartley, Albert, Lillian, and George Washington Jr. Her oldest brother, Hartley, died of diphtheria shortly after she was born.
 He was eight years old.
 She was raised in a straight-laced, lower-middle-class family during a time when there were limited expectations and opportunities for women.
 Her mother had said to her: "I don't know what you expect to do in the world, you're only a girl."
 From a young age Alice wanted to be an artist, even with little exposure to art.

 In 1918, after graduating from high school, she took the civil service exam and got a high-paying clerical position in order to help support her parents.
 After three years of work, taking art classes by night in Philadelphia, Neel enrolled in the fine art program at the Philadelphia School of Design for Women (now Moore College of Art & Design) in 1921.
 In her student works she rejected impressionism, the popular style at the time, and instead embraced the Ashcan School of Realism.
 It is believed this influence came from one of the most prominent figures of the Ashcan School, Robert Henri, who also taught at Philadelphia School of Design for Women.
 At Philadelphia School of Design for Women, she won honorable mention in her painting class for the Francisca Naiade Balano Prize two years in a row.
 In 1925 Neel received the Kern Doge Prize for Best Painting in her life class.
 She graduated from Philadelphia School of Design for Women in 1925.
-Neel often said that she chose to attend an all-girls school so as not to be distracted from her art by the temptations of the opposite sex.